 - Tasks names that are not a part number are manually added tasks describing specific things that need to be accomplished on the job.
 Most service projects will have this kind of task.

-- Assigned – if the task was assigned to a specific technician, that will be displayed here.
-The default is to assign tasks to “Anyone.”
-Also by default, we typically don’t show that in this list as it clutters up the view.
+- Assigned – if the project manager assigned the task to a specific technician, that assignment would be displayed here.
+The default is to give tasks to “Anyone.”
+Also, by default, we typically don’t show that in this list as it clutters up the view.

-- Sales Description – if this option is turned on, you’ll see the description of the task as it appears on the sales documents to the customer.
-This is often hidden because the details to the right provide a better view.
+- Sales Description – if this option is turned on, you’ll see the task’s description as it appears on the sales documents to the customer.
+The description is often hidden because the details to the right provide a better view.

 - Location – if the task is to be completed in a particular location on the job, it will be referenced here.

 - Status – this tells you where the task is in the process of being completed.
-These phases are set by your system administrator so they may be different than those in our demonstration.
+Your system administrator sets these phases.
+As a result, your statuses may be different than those shown in our demonstration.
 But the ultimate goal is to get all your tasks to the “completed” phase.

 - N – this means that there is a note on the task.
 This could be installation instructions from the sales staff or a comment made by a project manager.